beetlesoup/beetlesoup.github.io/README.md

 Still using <br><br> every which where like a BARBARIAN. just brute forcing this shit.
 Hulk Smash.

 Made a navbar.
 Put my day/night button in it.
 Can't edit navbar link color without... creating classes for everything?
 Will I have to start over?
 Now we're getting somewhere!

+span! span is like div but inline! what a wonderful discovery! it doesn't seem ubiquitous so there might be a better way! but span for now!